020 88309782

 Sanding wooden floors as a part of the wood floor repairs process is an important step.
 The first question, which usually comes to mind is related to the type of equipment needed.

 The "mighty" belt sander is a good mate in most of the floor restoration works we may face.
 However, when dealing with hardwood floors in relatively good condition, the orbital buffers are an alternative, which may outperform the finishing in terms of time.
-In fact, if there is a lack of experience and confidence, they can be a preferred option.
+If there is a lack of experience and confidence, they can be a preferred option.

 Here are some useful facts about sanding equipment and their differences.